A Holistic Nurse’s Guide to Creating a Healing Space at Home

 What I have come to understand is this.

 Caring for someone is not only about what we do.
-It is about what we create.
+It is about what our overall presence.

 The environment itself becomes part of the healing.

-What I am sharing here is not rigid or clinical.
+What I am sharing here is not rigid or even medical.
 These are the small, intentional ways I shape a home so that it feels like a place the body can soften into, rather than brace against.

 Begin with clearing